 History: Amazingly, this river was once a route for barrels of tobacco to get from Catonsville to the even more amazingly once-navigable tidal waters at the Route 1 bridge in Elkridge.
 Visit this portion some time and try to imagine a sailboat coming upstream at you.
 It ain't easy.

-The Patapsco river is a convenient local conundrum to the paddlers of Baltimore in that it features too much whitewater for recreational boaters, and way too much flatwater for whitewater boaters.
-If you have the gumption in the first case, the patience in the second, or you like to experience a multitude of conditions from straight-forward rapids, to narrow chutes, to big, lake-like, half mile paddles to dangerous hazards (that are optional) thrown in for spice, then this is the place for you.
+The Patapsco river is a convenient local conundrum to the paddlers of Baltimore in that it features too much whitewater for recreational boaters, and too much flatwater for some whitewater boaters.
+If you have the gumption in the first case, the patience in the second, or you like to experience a multitude of conditions from straight-forward rapids, to narrow chutes, to big, lake-like, half mile paddles, then this is the place for you.

-You can start with a steep carry down at Woodstock Road, (just off Rte.
-99) but to avoid nearly 5 miles of mostly flatwater, put in below Daniels Dam (at the end of Daniels Rd., just off Old Frederick).
-To trim another couple of mostly flat miles out, begin even farther down at the Hollofield bridge, which Old Frederick Road goes over.
-You'll still have a good four miles down to Ellicott City, and six beyond that should you choose to continue to Elkridge.
+Put in below Daniels Dam ([mile 0] at the end of Daniels Rd., just off Old Frederick Rd.).
+To trim another couple of mostly flat miles out, begin even farther down at the Old Frederick Road bridge [mile 1.8], where Old Frederick Road crosses the river.
+You'll still have a good four miles down to Ellicott City, and more than two more should you choose to continue to Illchester.
 (Click on the Map tab to see the location of these access points.)

 If you have difficulty getting over the sandbar just a few yards downstream, it may still be runnable for the rest of the way: this is probably the shallowest spot on the entire river.
 The next mile is a mostly pretty run through the deepening gorge of the state park, that features a few class 2- rapids here and there.
 At high water this is a nice pushy, mostly rapidless run with trees (living, not fallen) being the biggest hazards.